nykabhishek/camera-calibration/README.md

 # Camera Calibration using OpenCV

-Projecwork as part of the course CSCE 643 - Robotics and Spatial Intelligence
+Projecwork as part of the course CSCE 643 - Robotics and Spatial Intelligence.

+## Usage
+  $ python camera_calib.py

 ## Specifications: